GepingChen/TabCF/README.md

   - Card college proximity
   - CigarettesSW cigarette demand
 - `artifacts/`: compact CSVs and paper-facing figures used by the lightweight reproduction scripts.
-- `scripts/`: one-command refreshers for the main-text figures shipped with this review package.
+- `scripts/`: one-command refreshers for the shipped main-text figures.
 - `docs/`: data, reproducibility, HPC, and full-recompute notes.

 ## Quick Start